Moving to Philadelphia – A Guide to the City of Brotherly Love

-As one of the most prominent economic and cultural centers in Pennsylvania, Philadelphia is a great city to live in.
-Therefore, moving to Philadelphia is a great idea.
+As one of the most prominent economic and cultural centers in Pennsylvania, located in the south-east of the state, Philadelphia is a great city to move to.
+Therefore, moving to Philadelphia, Pennsylvania is a great idea.

-The City of Brotherly Love, as it’s often called, makes a perfect home for people of all ages with a variety of amenities and opportunities to offer.
-You are excited to know that such an amazing place will be your home soon.
+The City of Brotherly Love, as it is often called, makes a perfect home for people of all ages with a variety of amenities and opportunities to offer.
+You must be excited to know that the place that’s home to the first hospital, first medical school, and first America’s zoo will soon be your home as well.

 Nonetheless, there are all kinds of questions to answer, too.
-You’re wondering How much money do I need to move to Philadelphia?
+You’re wondering How much money do I need to move to Philadelphia, Pennsylvania?
 Is this a good place to live in?
 Is it expensive?
 What is the best neighborhood to live in there?
+Will I like this place?
 With all those questions whirling around your head, you feel somewhat perplexed, too.
-Let’s make you feel excited and happy about your upcoming relocation.
+Let us help you feel excited and happy about your upcoming relocation.
 Let’s address these concerns and help you picture what it’s like to live in Philly.
+Check out our guide and you’ll have nothing to worry about.

 What to Expect When Moving to Philadelphia